a2535171138/Shoreline-Detection/README.md

 └── ...
 **csv file**: Holds all the data used for training or testing, the *path* column is the path of each image, the *label* column is the set of coastline pixels that have been labeled, and the other columns have other feature categories of the current image that will not affect the training.
 **Image data**: RGB coast images of varying sizes
-**Description**: The project dataset is non-public data, from [Water Research Laboratory (UNSW Sydney)](https://www.unsw.edu.au/research/wrl)
+**Description**: The project dataset is non-public data, from [Water Research Laboratory (UNSW Sydney)](https://www.unsw.edu.au/research/wrl).
 <img src="sample.png" alt="Dataset Samples" width="500"/>
 Figure 1 - The pixel point set of label drawn on the original coast image

 ## Data preprocessing
-Combine csv data from different scenarios and outputs them into a trainable csv file.
+Combine csv data from different scenarios and outputs them into a trainable csv file
 ```bash
 python Algorithm/DataProcessing/process_dataframes.py --csv_files coastsnap_segment_clean.csv argus_goldcoast_segment.csv segment_narraV2.csv plan.csv --folders 'CoastSnap' 'Argus goldcoast' 'Argus narrabeen' --output_csv data_set.csv
 ```